symfony/symfony-docs/components/dom_crawler.rst

     Special attribute ``_text`` represents a node value, while ``_name`` represents the element name (the HTML tag name).

-    .. versionadded:: 4.3

-        The special attribute ``_name`` was introduced in Symfony 4.3.

 Call an anonymous function on each node of the list::